ThaiHoang-newbie/Food_store_website/README.md

 # Food store website
-# Using HTML, CSS, JS, PHP and MySQL
+# Using HTML, CSS, JS, PHP and MySQL...